The following information is summarized from the Internal Revenue Service web site: www.irs.gov.

 An individual taxpayer identification number, or ITIN, is issued by the Internal Revenue Service (IRS) to individuals who are required to have a U.S. taxpayer identification number, but who are not eligible to receive a Social Security number.
 ITINs are used only for federal tax reporting purposes and are issued regardless of the individual’s immigration status.
 To obtain an ITIN, you must complete Form W-7: Application for IRS Individual Taxpayer Identification Number.

-NOTE: If individuals have a current ITIN number, it may expire before you file a tax return in 2018.
-All ITINs not used on a federal tax return at least once in the last three years will expire on December 31, 2017.
-Additionally, all ITINs issued before 2013 with middle digits of 70, 71, 72 or 80 (Example: (9XX-70-XXXX) will expire at the end of the year.
+NOTE: Your ITIN may expire before you file a tax return in 2019.
+All ITINs not used on a federal tax return at least once in the last three years will expire on December 31, 2018.
+Additionally, all ITINs issued before 2013 with middle digits of 73, 74, 75, 76, 77, 81, or 82 (Example: (9XX-73-XXXX) will also expire at the end of the year.

 For more information, visit: www.irs.gov/pub/irs-pdf/fw7.pdf